 Fishing Year Percent difference between the ACL and 5-year average annual landings for Preferred Alternative 2 Percent difference between the ACL and 5-year average annual landings for Alternative 3 Percent difference between the ACL and 5-year average annual landings for Alternative 4

-2023-2024 15% 4% -8%
+2023/2024 15% 4% -8%

-2024-2025 0% -10% -20%
+2024/2025 0% -10% -20%

-2025-2026 -4% -13% -23%
+2025/2026 -4% -13% -23%

-2026-2027+ -5% -14% -24%
+2026/2027+ -5% -14% -24%

-^aAlternative 1 (No Action) is tracked in part using MRFSS estimates for charter and private recreational landings while Alternatives 2 (Preferred) through 4 would be tracked in part using FES estimates for charter and private recreational landings.
+&lt;sup>aAlternative 1 (No Action) is tracked in part using MRFSS estimates for charter and private recreational landings while Alternatives 2 (Preferred) through 4 would be tracked in part using FES estimates for charter and private recreational landings.
 Charter and private recreational landings make up a notable portion of greater amberjack landings.
 As such, the economic effects of Alternative 1 (No Action) cannot be compared in a quantitative manner to the other alternatives since the accounting methods used to track the MRFSS and FES are vastly different and are not comparable.
 Thus, Alternative 1 (No Action) cannot be considered in this analysis.

 In later years, the total ACL would be constraining on harvest as the ACL decreases and this would result in direct negative economic effects from decreased harvest and an associated decrease in economic benefits, assuming harvest is capped at the total ACL.
 Alternative 4 would provide the lowest total ACL and thus would be expected to constrain harvest sooner and more severely limit harvest in subsequent years, thus there would be elevated negative economic effects anticipated from this restricted harvest.
-Alternative 3 offers a higher ACL and would not be expected to be constraining on harvest until the 2024-2025 fishing year.
-Preferred Alternative 2 would provide the highest ACL of the viable alternatives being considered and would not be constraining on harvest until the 2025-2026 fishing year.
+Alternative 3 offers a higher ACL and would not be expected to be constraining on harvest until the 2024/2025 fishing year.
+Preferred Alternative 2 would provide the highest ACL of the viable alternatives being considered and would not be constraining on harvest until the 2025/2026 fishing year.
 From an economic benefits perspective, Alternative 1 (No Action) would provide the highest short-term economic benefits, since it is not constraining on harvest but this alternative is not viable.
-Preferred Alternative 2 would provide the highest potential economic benefits of the viable alternatives being considered harvest being considered followed by Alternative 3 and Alternative 4 (Table 4.1.2.2).
+Preferred Alternative 2 would provide the highest potential economic benefits of the viable alternatives being considered followed by Alternative 3 and Alternative 4 (Table 4.1.2.2).

 The estimated change in potential landings by sector under Preferred Alternative 2 through Alternative 4 are provided in Table 4.1.2.3 and Table 4.1.2.5.
 Table 4.1.2.4 and Table 4.1.2.6 show the resulting estimated change in net economic benefits by sector and Table 4.1.2.7 shows the estimated change in net economic benefits for Action 1 in aggregate for both sectors combined.
-In the 2023-2024 fishing year, Preferred Alternative 2 is estimated to result in an increase in potential net economic benefits of \$309,861 for the commercial sector, a decrease in potential net economic benefits of \$238,255 for both sectors combined (2020 \$).
-By the 2026-2027 fishing year and beyond, Preferred Alternative 2 is estimated to result in an increase in potential net economic benefits of \$171,716 for the commercial sector, a decrease in potential net economic benefits of \$171,716 for the commercial sector, a decrease in potential net economic benefits of \$171,716 for the commercial sector, a decrease in potential net economic benefits of \$171,716 for the commercial sector, a decrease in potential net economic benefits of \$171,716 for the commercial sector, a decrease in potential net economic benefits of \$171,716 for the commercial sector, a decrease in potential net economic benefits of \$171,716 for the commercial sector, a decrease in potential net economic benefits of \$171,716 for the commercial sector, a decrease in potential net economic benefits of \$123,178 for both sectors combined (2020 \$).
+In the 2023/2024 fishing year, Preferred Alternative 2 is estimated to result in an increase in potential net economic benefits of \$309,861 for the commercial sector, a decrease in potential net economic benefits of \$71,606 for the recreational sector, and an increase in potential net economic benefits of \$238,255 for both sectors combined (2020 \$).
+By the 2026/2027 fishing year and beyond, Preferred Alternative 2 is estimated to result in an increase in potential net economic benefits of \$171,716 for the commercial sector, a decrease in potential net economic benefits of \$294,895 for the recreational sector, and a decrease in potential net economic benefits of \$123,178 for both sectors combined (2020 \$).